eclipse-archived/ceylon-ide-eclipse/README.md

 4. Select the `com.redhat.ceylon.eclipse.ui` project and run it using `Run > Run As > Eclipse Application`.
 Now go to the new instance of Eclipse.

-5. Open `Eclipse > Preferences` and go to
-    `Java > Compiler > Building > Output folder`.
-Add the pattern `*.ceylon` to `Filtered resources`.

-6. Use `File > New > Java Project`, enter a project name, and select `Finish` create a new Java project in the workspace.
+5. Use `File > New > Ceylon Project`, enter a project name, and select `Finish` create a new Ceylon project in the workspace.

-7. Select the new project in the Java package explorer, and select `Enable Ceylon Builder` from the context menu.

-8. Use `New > File` to create a new file with the extension `.ceylon` in the `src` directory of your project.
+6. Use `New > Ceylon Unit` to create a new `.ceylon` file in the `src` directory of your project.

 ## Building with Tycho/Maven 3

+1. From this directory, type

-1.  mvn clean install
+        mvn clean install

 2.  `site/target/site` now contains an update site you can install from.
-   (Need to have IMP update site added too)
+    (Need to have IMP update site added too.)

 ## License